FurPineapple/Pulses2Pi-hole/README.md

 * `systemctl enable db-update.timer`

-> Then you can check the state of .timers by using:
+Then you can check the state of .timers by using:

   `systemctl status YOUR-TIMER-NAME.timer`

-> To activate timers just use:
+To activate timers just use:

   `systemctl start YOUR-TIMER-NAME.timer`

-> Then the timer will trigger `.service` on the time selected in `.timer` unit.
+Then the timer will trigger `.service` on the time selected in `.timer` unit.

-*That is pretty much it, now in your selected time the code will run, pull OTX pulses, filter dublicates and put list of domains to your GitHub, then Pi-Hole gravity database will get raw file's url and next timer will update database.*
+That is pretty much it, now in your selected time the code will run, pull OTX pulses, filter dublicates and put list of domains to your GitHub, then Pi-Hole gravity database will get raw file's url and next timer will update database.

+# Important Info:

-***Please note that running first time may trigger `otx.getall()` which will pull all existing pulses for selected OTX key, in order to prevent this, create timestamp file first, giving it's full path to `Service Parameters`.
-Othervice file will be created in given path and used as timestamp for retrieved pulses. `otx.getall()` may take decent amount of time.***
+***Please note, in case `timestamp` file is empty, does not exist or the path is given incorrectly (only filename is issued) script will trigger `otx.getall()`.
+In that case script will pull all existing pulses for the selected OTX key.
+It may take decent amount of time.***

+ * After `otx.getall()` successfully finishes all the data is stored in the local file system, be sure you gave the path to partition which has some free space.
+Every day generated lists consume less than 1MB storage, when the `.getall()` function is called it may take around 10MB, according to the count of pulses You have subscribed;

+ * Locally stored `result-lists` are overwritten every time service awakes.

+ * In case filename is given without path, whether it is `timestamp` or `result-list`, file will appear in current user's directory';

+ * In case path to the `timestamp` or for the `result-list` is not given, programmee will be interrupted.

+***In order to prevent run of `.getall()` function, create timestamp file first, giving it's full path to `Service Parameters`***